-At our UK electronics manufacturing segment, the pleasing performance during the year continued to strengthen the balance sheet, however working capital requirements increased during the year due to the increase in inventories.
+The pleasing performance during the year continued to strengthen the balance sheet, however working capital requirements increased during the year due to the increase in inventory.
 This is a direct result of the global supply chain issues and the increased lead times being quoted by our key suppliers who in turn source components from the original manufacturers.
 The businesses also continue to invest in capital equipment and the latest technology, as this will give greater manufacturing capacity, capability and service offering moving forward.